-A former Chicago woman who provided extraordinary cooperation in Operation Crooked Code, a federal public corruption investigation of the City of Chicago building permit process, avoided prison and was sentenced today to three years of probation.
+A former Chicago woman who provided extraordinary cooperation in Operation Crooked Code, a federal public corruption investigation of the City of Chicago building permit process, avoided prison and was sentenced on January 14, 2011 to three years of probation.
 The defendant, Catherine Romasanta, testified in four federal trials about how she paid bribes to city … [Read More…]

-A City of Chicago building inspector was sentenced today to three years in federal prison after being convicted at trial in September on bribery charges for accepting two $1,000 cash bribes from a cooperating contractor and demanding two $2,000 cash bribes from developers to approve inspections at residential and commercial construction sites, federal law enforcement … [Read More…]
+A City of Chicago building inspector was sentenced December 17, 2010 to three years in federal prison after being convicted at trial in September on bribery charges for accepting two $1,000 cash bribes from a cooperating contractor and demanding two $2,000 cash bribes from developers to approve inspections at residential and commercial construction sites, federal … [Read More…]

-A former general contractor was sentenced to 5 years of probation today in federal court.
+A former general contractor was sentenced to 5 years of probation today December 13, 2010 in federal court.
 Padraig Gravin pled guilty to bribery charges on March 2, 2010 for trying to pay a $500 bribe to a City official.
 The bribe was meant to secure a favorable inspection related to the issuance of a … [Read More…]

 A City of Chicago employee was sentenced to 21 months in prison today August 27, 2010 for bribery.
 Tom Ziroli, a 64 year old former Ventilation Inspector with the Department of Buildings, was also sentenced to two years of supervised release, a $15,000 fine, an additional $100 special assessment, and will be required to pay … [Read More…]

 A City of Chicago zoning inspector has pled guilty to one count of conspiracy to commit bribery.
 In exchange for his cooperation, federal prosecutors are recommending that William Wellhausen be sentenced to 15 months in prison and pay fines totaling more than $33,000.

-Three City of Chicago inspectors and a private contractor have been arrested on federal bribery charges for allegedly exchanging cash payments with an undercover former city employee relating to various city building and permit matters, federal law enforcement officials and the city’s Inspector General announced today.
+Three City of Chicago inspectors and a private contractor have been arrested on federal bribery charges for allegedly exchanging cash payments with an undercover former city employee relating to various city building and permit matters.
+Federal law enforcement officials and the city’s Inspector General announced today March 15, 2007.
 A series of three arrests began … [Read More…]